lsrcz/grisette-popl23-artifact/README.md

 ```bash
 stack run cosette-optimized-merge
 ```
+in the `grisette-haskell-legacy` folder.

-The performance comparison would be in Table 2 and will be reproduced in the next step.
+The performance comparison are in Table 2 and will be reproduced in the next step.

 ### Reproducing Table 2-5